ignacio-alonso/xlsx-stream-reader/README.md

 More Information

 -----------
-Events are emmited as pertinent parts of the workbook and worksheet are receieved in the stream.
-Theoretically you could pause the input stream if events are being receieved too fast but this has not been tested
+Events are emitted as pertinent parts of the workbook and worksheet are received in the stream.
+Theoretically you could pause the input stream if events are being received too fast but this has not been tested

-Events can potentially (even though I have not seen it) be receieved out of order, if you receive a worksheet end event while still receieving rows be sure to make sure your number of rows receieved equals the `workSheetReader.rowCount`
+Events can potentially (even though I have not seen it) be received out of order, if you receive a worksheet end event while still receiving rows be sure to make sure your number of rows received equals the `workSheetReader.rowCount`

-Theoretically you could process an excel sheet as it is being uploaded, depending on the sheet type, but untried (I encountered some XLSX files that have a different zip format that requires having the entire file to read the archive contents properly), but still probably better to save temp first and read streasm from there.
+Theoretically you could process an excel sheet as it is being uploaded, depending on the sheet type, but untried (I encountered some XLSX files that have a different zip format that requires having the entire file to read the archive contents properly), but still probably better to save temp first and read streams from there.

-Currently if the zip archive does not have the shared strings at the begining of the archive then the input stream for each sheet is pied into a temp file until the shared string are encountered and processed, then re-read the temp worksheets with the shared strings.
+Currently if the zip archive does not have the shared strings at the beginning of the archive then the input stream for each sheet is pied into a temp file until the shared string are encountered and processed, then re-read the temp worksheets with the shared strings.